LiamGraham/insightbot/README.md

 # Insight Bot

-Discord bot which can generate a basic digest of the contents of a Discord text channel.
+Discord bot which can generate a basic digest of the contents of a text channel.

 ## Example